China sales drop 80% in February as coronavirus empties showrooms

 General Motors said the industry will face "serious challenges" in the first quarter, but anticipates the situation will ease in the second quarter, its China president Matt Tsien said in a post on GM's official WeChat account.
 GM hopes China's auto sales will report year-on-year growth in the second half of this year, Tsien said.

-BMW and Daimler's Mercedes-Benz brand both expect to take a big sales hit in September and are working on plans to recover lost volume.
+BMW and Daimler's Mercedes-Benz brand both expect to take a big sales hit and are working on plans to recover lost volume.

 The coronavirus outbreak has paralyzed the industry just as it was looking to gradually halt a two-year decline in Chinese sales, with automakers now left with little visibility into when sales might recover.